fpestke/wswebarc-fe/README.md

-# wswebarc-fe
+# hec-frontend
-Frontend Part of the Web-Architecture Workshop
+Frontend for the HomeEco charging integration